lyphtec/idsvr4-node-jwks/README.md

 ## Repo Structure

-This repo contains 3 sample projects:
+This repo contains 4 sample projects:

 - **idserv4** - Basic IdentityServer4 setup with Client Credentials as per the [Quickstarts #1](https://identityserver4.readthedocs.io/en/release/quickstarts/1_client_credentials.html) from the official docs.
 The difference being that this ASP.NET Core app is using .NET Core 2.0 and the latest version 2.0.0-rc1 of the IdentityServer4 package instead.
 We also setup a self-signed certificate (cert.pfx) for credential signing that will be explained below.
 When running, this will be accessible at http://localhost:5000
 - **console** - Sample .NET Core 2.0 Console app as per the ["Creating the client"](https://identityserver4.readthedocs.io/en/release/quickstarts/1_client_credentials.html#creating-the-client) section from the docs.
-This app will obtain the access token from IdentityServer and will use it to call the sample Node API at http://localhost:5002/me
+This app demonstrates using the ClientCredentials grant type to obtain the access token from IdentityServer and use it to call the sample Node API at http://localhost:5002/me
 - **node-api** - Node Express based sample API which is the whole point of this repo!
 This is hosted at http://localhost:5002 by default.
 There's only 1 Javascript file (index.js) that shows the implementation, but it's documented with useful comments and should be fairly easy to follow.
+- **client** - Javascript OIDC client based on the [JsOidc sample](https://github.com/IdentityServer/IdentityServer4.Samples/tree/release/Clients/src/JsOidc).
+This uses [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html) to host the client app.
+The "Call API" button is configured to access the Node API at http://localhost:5002/me

+  Two test users are configured with username/password: `bob/bob` and `alice/alice` that you can use to login.

 ## Setup the signing certificate